ecbaldwin/frhs.soccer/content/2020-season/tryouts-announcement.md

 title: "Save the date: tryouts"
 ---

-Tryouts will be held on Monday, March 2nd.
-We don't know the time yet but we will communicate that when we do.
+Tryouts will run the week beginning Monday, March 2nd.
+We don't know times yet but we will communicate that when we do.